Building Transactional Web Apps with Next.js 15, Prisma, and Vercel

 Conclusion

 Next.js 15 + Prisma + Vercel isn't just a tech stack—it's a philosophy.
 Start simple, ship fast, scale when needed.
-Most e-commerce projects don't need the complexity of enterprise architectures from day one.
+Most web application projects don't need the complexity of enterprise architectures from day one.

 Focus on your customers, not your infrastructure.
 This stack lets you do exactly that.